camunda/camunda-docs-manual/site/src/documents/api-references/rest/filter/05-put-update.html.md

     <td>query</td>
     <td>Object</td>
     <td>
       A JSON object which corresponds to the JSON body of a REST query.
-I.e. a filter which has the resourceType <code>Task</code> must contain a query which is a valid task query (see <a href="#task-get-tasks">Task</a>).
+I.e., a filter which has the resourceType <code>Task</code> must contain a query which is a valid task query (see <a href="#task-get-tasks">Task</a>).
     </td>